okyeron/neotrellis-monome/neotrellis_monome_m0/README.md

 Neotrellis Grid Code for Adafruit M0 and M4 controllers.

-This code should work with any of the various Adafruit SAMD21 M0 or M4 controllers such as Feather, ItsyBitsy, etc.
+This code should work with any of the various Adafruit SAMD21/51 M0/M4 controllers such as Feather, ItsyBitsy, etc.

 __NOTE__ - You will need to recompile the code for the specific board you are using.
 Compiled firmwares such as `neotrellis_m4_8x8_featherM4.UF2` will ONLY work on that specific board type.